danielsaidi/website_danielsaidi/_posts/2019/2019-03-28-swift-extension-constraints.md

 }
 ```

 This is a valid extension, since it fits the rect model.
-All rects could have this property without it feeling strange or wrong.

-Sometimes, extensions are so useful that they make their way into the standard library.
-One example is `random(...)` for numerics, which was implemented over and over by developers until it made its way into the standard library.
+All rects could have this property without it feeling strange or being wrong.
+Sometimes, extensions are even so "correct" and commonly needed, that they make their way into the standard library.
+One example is `random(...)`, which was added to the standard library in Swift 4.2.

-Sometimes, however, extensions are valid for the class they extend, but not suitable to all instances of that class.
+Sometimes, however, extensions are applicable, but not suitable, for all instances of the class they extend.
 For instance, consider this `UIView` extension:

 ```swift
 extension UIView {